-I wrote a tutorial for jp my bash-based json processor. https://github.com/dnmfarrell/jp#tutorial
+I wrote a tutorial for jp

 I'm trying to make it easy for newcomers to learn something useful and accomplish something right away (even if the Venn diagram of users with bash who need to validate/transform json and don't already use jq is small).
 I'd appreciate any feedback anyone has.
 Thanks!